pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 of the operation.
 Each uses a "mutator function" function ``mutate()`` to apply the event to the entity.
 Each publishes the event for the benefit of any subscribers.

-When replaying a sequence of events, for example when reconsistuting an entity from its domain events, the mutator function is called several times in order to apply every event to an evolving initial state.
+When replaying a sequence of events, for example when reconstituting an entity from its domain events, the mutator function is called several times in order to apply every event to an evolving initial state.
 For the sake of simplicity in this example, we'll use an if-else block that can handle the three types of events defined above.